Drawing Materials: Handy Tools for Sketching

 B = Blackness, H = Hardness, HB = Std. #2, F = Fine Point (Std. #3-4)

 The pencil grades most often used by artists are marked in bold.
 These are the softer grades that are more responsive to your touch on paper.
 Hard grades will give a silky light gray finish that can resemble silverpoint drawing.

 Graphite is a form of crystallized carbon.
-So are diamonds for that matter.
-Graphite by nature is very soft and greasy and flakes easily.
-This allows it to be pushed into the fiber or tooth of the paper you are drawing on.
+So are diamonds for that matter!
+But graphite by nature is very soft and greasy, and flakes easily.
+This allows it to be pushed into the fiber (a.k.a. “tooth”) of the paper you’re drawing on.

 Harder graphite pencils require more clay and additives in their formulation for added firmness.
 The addition of hardening agents shortens a pencil’s available tonal scale.

 With the same amount of pressure the hardest grades can only achieve a light gray while softest grades achieve deep blacks.